Ford Escape Hybrid Insurance Rates

 Rates are averaged for all Ford Escape Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Ford Escape Hybrid Insurance
+How to Buy Affordable Ford Escape Hybrid Insurance

-- Increasing comprehensive and collision deductibles can save approximately $300 each year
+- Increasing deductibles could save up to $300 each year

 Rate Tables and Charts